subint04/Hr-Analysis-powerbi-dashboard/README.md

 # Hr-Analysis-powerbi-dashboard
-Develop a Power BI project focused on HR data for a company facing challenges in comprehending their employee data to extract valuable insights.
+Developed a Power BI project focused on HR data for a company facing challenges in comprehending their employee data to extract valuable insights.
 Construct a comprehensive dashboard that includes the following components:

 Summary Page:
   - Present a snapshot of key HR metrics.